 Hampton Inn / 4141 Governors Row

-Like 4120 Freidrich Lane below, this Hampton Inn (Hampton Inn Austin/Airport Area South) looks very much on the outside as it did in the 1999 film Office Space, where it can be seen in a few exterior shots.
+The 1999 film Office Space was filmed around this area.
+The actual "Initch" building is still alive and well at 4120 Friedrich Lane nearby, and this Hampton Inn (Hampton Inn Austin/Airport Area South) looks very much on the outside as it did in the film, where it can be seen in a few exterior shots.

 Pinthouse Brewing / 2201 East Ben White Blvd.